Maxesla Submersible Pump 80 GPH (300L/H) Fountain Water Pump For Pond/Aquarium/Fish Tank/Statuary/Hydroponics with 5.9ft (1.8M) Power Cord

 Some comments about this we saw on the web:

 * /u/the_real_xuth on /r/BurningMan I have lots of stupid little things that make my time nicer.
-One of the things that I learned that helps quite a bit is methods for managing your cooler.
+One of the things that I learned that helps quite a bit is methods for managing your cooler.- have a decent, well insulated cooler and keep it in the shade.

-• have a couple of lidded containers that are wide and flat that can float on top of the ice and water in your cooler.
+- have a couple of lidded containers that are wide and flat that can float on top of the ice and water in your cooler.
 Put your leftovers and open packages in these.

-• have everything else in the cooler be in completely water tight containers that can be fully immersed in water (ie vacuum sealed or with water tight lids).
+- have everything else in the cooler be in completely water tight containers that can be fully immersed in water (ie vacuum sealed or with water tight lids).
 Let the melt water completely cover everything that isn’t floating on top.

 In this manner there are no warm spots and you are keeping things colder than you would a normal refrigerator (ie right at the edge of being able to freeze but not quite) and food lasts longer (milk and meat stay fresh for two weeks or more with no problems if kept like this).